CrossRef/event-data-user-guide/event-data-manual.md

 ### Subject and Object Metadata

 Event Data allows Subject and Object metadata to be included.
 Where the Subject or Object metadata are DOIs, and therefore can be easily looked up from the Crossref or DataCite Metadata API, it is usually not included.
 In other cases, it is often included.

+For some sources, such as Facebook, the subject ID may be a representative URI and not a URL, and doesn't correspond to a webpage.
+See [Subject URIs and PIDs in Facebook](#in-depth-facebook-uris) for more details.

 ### ID